l33tdaima/l33tdaima/p009/README.md

 # 9. Determine whether an integer is a palindrome.
 Do this without extra space.
+(Easy)
 A palindromic number or numeral palindrome is a number that remains the same when its digits are reversed.
 Like 16461, for example, it is "symmetrical".

 ## Questions the candidate should ask